Must See Castles Around the World

 Perched halfway up a hill with forest and clouds as a continual backdrop, King Ludwig’s vision was never fully realized as he died before the castle was complete.

 A visit to Neuschwanstein from Munich is the best day trip ever.
 A train through the Bavarian countryside, a horse and cart ride to the castle, and a tour through a true design icon is just amazing.
 One never forgets a visit to Neuschwanstein Castle for many reasons, the likely reason is it is the castle everyone thinks of when they think of any castle.

 Andrzej from Wanderlust Storytellers

 The best way to reach this castle is by car.
-If you are driving from Paris, it will take you approximately two hours driving south.
+If you are driving from Paris, it will take you approximately two hours to drive south.
 Make sure to give yourself a good few hours to explore the chateau and its gardens.
-With its 426 rooms, 83 staircases and fascinating viewpoints, this castle tour will take you a little while.
+With its 426 rooms, 83 staircases, and fascinating viewpoints, this castle tour will take you a little while.
 But it sure is worth it!

 Château de Chenonceau, Loire Valley France

 There are many beautiful castles in France, but Chateau de Chenonceau is one of a kind.

 Situated in the Loire Valley, the chateau was built in the 16th century.
 It was home to both Henri II’s wife, Catherine de Medici, and his mistress, Diane de Poitiers at different times during this period.

 A gorgeous tree-lined avenue leads you to the chateau, which is built alongside and spans the Cher River.
 During the early years of WWII, the chateau was used by the Resistance to ferry people from Nazi-occupied France, as the Cher River was the demarcation line between the two zones.
 The history of this period is documented in the Gallery which spans the river and has gorgeous views.